-- "Updating to HP-UX 11i v1 OS (OE Installed)" on page 105 explains how to update to HP-UX 11i v1 with an Operating Environment. - "Updating to HP-UX 11i v1 OS (No OE Installed)" on page 106 describes how to update the HP-UX 11i v1 OS without an Operating Environment. - "Adding or Upgrading an OE" on page 106 explains how to update your system by either adding or upgrading the Operating Environment on your system. - "Downgrading an OE" on page 107 explains how to move your system from an advanced Operating Environment to a smaller Operating Environment. - "Updating from a Network Depot" on page 107 explains how to update your system from a server on the network. - "Updating Using Interactive Software Selection" on page 108 explains how to use the interactive option to manually select the software you want to update. - "Updating to a 64-bit OS" on page 108 shows you how to move a 32-bit system to a 64-bit OS. - "Update Using match\target" on page 109 explains how to update your system using the match\target option. - "Updating Selectable Software" on page 110 explains how to update your system with selectable software bundles.
+- "Updating to HP-UX 11i v1 OS (OE Installed)" on page 103 explains how to update to HP-UX 11i v1 with an Operating Environment. - "Updating to HP-UX 11i v1 OS (No OE Installed)" on page 104 describes how to update the HP-UX 11i v1 OS without an Operating Environment. - "Adding or Upgrading an OE" on page 104 explains how to update your system by either adding or upgrading the Operating Environment on your system. - "Downgrading an OE" on page 105 explains how to move your system from an advanced Operating Environment to a smaller Operating Environment. - "Updating from a Network Depot" on page 105 explains how to update your system from a server on the network. - "Updating Selectable Software" on page 106 explains how to update your system with selectable software bundles. - "Updating Using Interactive Software Selection" on page 106 explains how to use the interactive option to manually select the software you want to update. - "Updating to a 64-bit OS" on page 107 shows you how to move a 32-bit system to a 64-bit OS. - "Update Using match_target" on page 107 explains how to update your system using the match_target option.

-Recommended Update

-Updating to HP-UX 11i v1 OS (OE Installed)

-To update to HP-UX 11i v1 and include an HP-UX 11i v1 Operating Environment, you need to specify the OE bundle name in the update-ux command.
-The OE bundle names are:

-HPUX11i-OE HP-UX 11i v1 Foundation OE

-HPUX11i-OE-Ent HP-UX 11i v1 Enterprise OE

-HPUX11i-OE-MC HP-UX 11i v1 Mission Critical OE

-HPUX11i-MTOE HP-UX 11i v1 Minimal Technical OE

-HPUX11i-TCOE HP-UX 11i v1 Technical Computing OE

-For example, to update to HP-UX 11i v1 and install the HP-UX 11i v1 Foundation OE, insert the HP-UX 11i v1 DVD in the local drive mounted at /dvdrom.
-As root, enter:

-/usr/sbin/update-ux -s /dvdrom HPUX11i-OE

-Alternately, if you want to update to HP-UX 11i v1 and install the Enterprise OE (from a supported update path), enter:

-/usr/sbin/update-ux -s /dvdrom HPUX11i-OE-Ent

-Make sure to read "Supported Update Paths to HP-UX 11i v1" on page 51 to ensure that you are updating your system from a supported update path.

-Make sure that you install all of the selectable OE bundles that you want at the same time that you do your update.
-See "Updating Selectable Software" on page 110 for more information.

-For details on what is included in each of the Operating Environments, see Appendix C, "HP-UX 11i v1 Software Bundles," on page 177.
+Recommended Updating to HP-UX 11i v1 OS (OE Installed) Update To update to HP-UX 11i v1 and include an HP-UX 11i v1 Operating Environment, you need to specify the OE bundle name in the update-ux command.
+The OE bundle names are: HPUX11i-OE HP-UX 11i v1 Foundation OE HPUX11i-OE-Ent HP-UX 11i v1 Enterprise OE HPUX111-OE-MC HP-UX 11i v1 Mission Critical OE HPUX11i-MTOE HP-UX 11i v1 Minimal Technical OE HPUX11i-TCOE HP-UX 11i v1 Technical Computing OE For example, to update to HP-UX 11i v1 and install the HP-UX 11i v1 Foundation OE, insert the HP-UX 11i v1 DVD in the local drive mounted at /dvdrom.
+As root, enter: /usr/sbin/update-ux -s /dvdrom HPUX11i-OE Alternately, if you want to update to HP-UX 11i v1 and install the Enterprise OE (from a supported update path), enter: /usr/sbin/update-ux -s /dvdrom HPUX11i-OE-Ent NOTE Make sure to read "Supported Update Paths to HP-UX 11i v1" on page 51 to ensure that you are updating your system from a supported update path.
+NOTE Make sure that you install all of the selectable OE bundles that you want at the same time that you do your update.
+See "Updating Selectable Software" on page 106 for more information.
+For details on what is included in each of the Operating Environments, see Appendix C, "HP-UX 11i v1 Software Bundles," on page 175.